GiuBlockchainDEV/ICP-grant/README.md

    - A cryptographic hash of the entire decision process, recorded on-chain

 5. **Consequent Action**:
-   - The insurer receives the assessment and, based on this, authorizes prompt payment
+   - The insurer receives the assessment and, based on this, could authorizes prompt payment
-   - The farmer receives compensation in 36 hours instead of 2 weeks
+   - The farmer could receives compensation in 36 hours instead of 2 weeks
    - The entire process remains verifiable by both parties and any regulators

 ## Project Roadmap & Milestones